-- 1. Conduct all school business on school computers.
-Personal computers shall not be used for school purposes.
+- 1. Conduct all school business on school computers unless use of a personal computer is approved by the Superintendent.
+If authorization has been approved by the Superintendent, all information stored on a personal computer shall be the property of LWS and shall be stored on the LWS server or cloud based system.
 No school files shall be stored on personal computers. - 2.
 Only regular school employees shall be issued an account to access the school network and an email account.
 School visitors will be provided access upon request from appropriate administrator. - 3.
 School email shall be used for all school related business and communications.